tonsky/tongue/README.md

 - It comes with no built-in knowledge of world locales.
 It has all the tooling for you to define locales yourself thought.
 - Dictionaries are just Clojure maps.
 - Translations are either strings, template strings or arbitrary functions.
-- By relying on arbitrary functions, Tongue does not limit you in how to handle complex cases: pluralization, special wording, complex dispatch rules, etc.
+- It can be used from both Clojure and ClojureScript.

-- Tongue can be used from Clojure and ClojureScript.
+In contrast with other i18n solutions relying on comlex and limiting string-based syntax for defining pluralization, wording, special cases etc, Tongue lets you use arbitrary functions.
+It gives you convenience, code reuse and endless possibilities.

 ### Who’s using Tongue?